+44 (0)113 343 3592

 I would particularly welcome supervision in the following areas:

-- society and religion in high and late middle ages in Northern and Central Europe
+- society and religion in high and late middle ages in Northern, Central

 - Cistercian order

 - material culture of medieval monasticism (as a co-supervision with